Canadian Tobacco and Nicotine Survey (CTNS)

 Data sources and methodology

-The target population for the survey is non-institutionalized persons 15 years of age or older, living in Canada's ten provinces, who are not members of collectives or living on reserves.
+The target population for the survey is non-institutionalized persons aged 15 years or older living in Canada's ten provinces, who are not members of collectives or living on reserves.

-The content for the Canadian Tobacco and Nicotine Survey electronic questionnaire was drafted in consultation with Health Canada.
+The content for the CTNS electronic questionnaire was drafted in consultation with Health Canada.

-The questionnaire underwent cognitive testing in the form of in-depth interviews in both of Canada's official languages, conducted by Statistics Canada's Questionnaire Design Resource Centre.
+The questionnaire underwent cognitive testing through in-depth interviews in both of Canada's official languages, conducted by Statistics Canada's Questionnaire Design Resource Centre.
 The goal of the qualitative study was to test the survey content.

 This is a sample survey.